genFD/code-journey-intro/notes/02-language-mastery/JS/01-fundamentals/6-classes-modules.md

 const fahrenheitValue = celsiusToFahrenheit(celsiusInput)
 ```

+### `ES6 export statement`

-### How to use the ES6 export statement to export code from a file ?
+- How to use the ES6 export statement to export code from a file ?

 - named export syntax :